greg-raven/Uncommon-Sense/_posts/2012-11-28-the-average-age-of-the-worlds-greatest.md

 tag: 'Alex Fraser Tytler'
 ---

-The average age of the world’s greatest civilizations has been two hundred years.
+The average age of the world's greatest civilizations has been two hundred years.
 These nations have progressed through this sequence:

 - From bondage to spiritual faith;
 - from spiritual faith to great courage;